Marco Weber (film producer): Senator Entertainment

-Concurrently, Weber remained active as producer.
-As managing director of the American daughter company Senator Entertainment Inc., USA, he realized two high-profile independent movies – the family drama Fireflies in the Garden starring Julia Roberts, Willem Dafoe and Ryan Reynolds as well as the Bret Easton Ellis adaptation The Informers with Mickey Rourke, Kim Basinger and Winona Ryder – both of which were sold worldwide.
+As managing director of the American daughter company Senator Entertainment Inc., USA, he produced two high-profile independent movies – the family drama Fireflies in the Garden starring Julia Roberts, Willem Dafoe and Ryan Reynolds, as well as the Bret Easton Ellis adaptation The Informers with Mickey Rourke, Kim Basinger and Winona Ryder – both of which were sold worldwide.

-In the German market Senator's movies had a tough time in 2008 – even critically acclaimed productions like The Orphanage (100,371 admissions – source: GFFB) proved a box-office disappointment.
-Neither did the movies “Autobahn“ series catch on in their theatrical release.
-It was only in spring 2009 that Weber's acquisition The Reader starring Kate Winslet, who was to receive an Academy Award as best actress, would provide the distributor with another blockbuster.
-2,134,990 admissions (source: GFFB) were equivalent to the most successful movie in the company's history since 2003.
+In the German market, Senator struggled in 2008 – even critically acclaimed productions like The Orphanage proved a box-office disappointment.
+It was only in spring 2009 that Weber's acquisition The Reader, starring Kate Winslet, provided the distributor with another blockbuster.
+It was the company's most successful movie since 2003.